 FASB ASC Topic 820, Fair Value Measurements and Disclosures ("ASC 820") establishes a fair value hierarchy that prioritizes the inputs used to measure fair value that maximizes the use of observable inputs and minimizes the use of unobservable inputs.
-Observable inputs are inputs that reflect the assumptions that market participants would use in pricing the asset or liability developed based on market data obtained from sources independent of the Company.
-Unobservable inputs are inputs that reflect the Company's assumptions about the assumptions market participants would use in pricing the asset or liability developed based on the best information available in the circumstances.
+Observable inputs are inputs that reflect the assumptions that market participants would use in pricing the asset or liability developed based on market participants would use in pricing the asset or liability developed based on market participants would use in pricing the asset or liability developed based on the best information available in the circumstances.